TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 }
 ```

-Unfortunately, special members other than the default constructor cannot be templates, so this doesn’t work.
+Unfortunately, special members other than the default constructor cannot be templates, so this doesn't work.

 The common solution which does work is to rip the storage and special members of the template into base classes and select which to inherit from by checking the relevant type traits.
-The implementation of this is fairly hairy, so I’ve explained it down at the bottom of this post for those who want to see it.
+The implementation of this is fairly hairy, so I've explained it down at the bottom of this post for those who want to see it.

 If we make this change, then the assembly for `make_copy` becomes this: